Whether you're just starting out in your career, or getting close to retirement age, superannuation is very important.

 There are generally three types of insurance available through super funds:

 1. Life insurance - lump sum insurance proceeds are paid into your super account if you are diagnosed with a terminal illness, or when you die.
-The balance of your super account is then payable to your beneficiaries.
+The balance of your super account is then payable to your beneficiaries and/or your legal personal representative.

 2. Total and permanent disablement (TPD) - lump sum insurance proceeds are paid into your super account if you can no longer work due to a total and permanent disability and the super fund trustee is satisfied that due to your ill-health (physical or mental) it is unlikely you will engage in gainful employment for which you are reasonably qualified.
 If the trustee is satisfied you are permanently incapacitated, the balance of your super account can be accessed.